 About study permits

-Starting November 8, 2024, international students must be enrolled in the designated learning institution (DLI) named on their study permit.
+Starting November 8, 2024, students must be enrolled in the designated learning institution (DLI) named on their study permit.
 This means that students can no longer change DLIs by letting IRCC know through their online account.
-To change DLIs, students will need to apply for a new study permit.
-To find out more information about your specific situation, please see here.
-The University of Saskatchewan DLI number is: O19425660421.
+To change DLIs, students need to get a new study permit by applying to extend the current one.

 Who needs a study permit